hyperledger/iroha-2-docs/src/guide/python.md

 Continuing the theme of explicit typing, the `asset.DefinitionId` is its own type.
 We could have also written `asset.DefinitionId.parse("time#looking_glass")`, but making sure that you know what's going on is more useful in this case.
-Here, the `metadata` is an empty dictionary.
-We won't go much into metadata, because it is out of the scope of this tutorial.

 Finally, we have `mintable`.
 By default this is set to `True`, however, setting it to `False` means that any attempt to mint more of